fulcro-legacy/fulcro-incubator/README.md

 [React icons](http://react-icons.github.io/react-icons/) support is provided via [`fulcro.incubator.ui.icons.*`](https://github.com/fulcrologic/fulcro-incubator/tree/develop/src/fulcro/incubator/ui/icons) namespaces, just refer to the functions there to use the icons directly.

+## Shadow CLJS required

+Currently this library requires usage of Shadow CLJS for compilation, this is due the direct use of libraries from NPM that are not available in cljsjs.

 ## Compiling workspaces

 To explore the things here, clone this project and run: